ivey/blog/_posts/2009-12-13-retweet-replies.markdown

 But that's not what I'm writing about tonight.

-There is on real deficiency with native Retweets.
+There is one real deficiency with native Retweets.
 Ev even mentioned it in [his blog post](http://evhead.com/2009/11/why-retweet-works-way-it-does.html), which is excellent, and required reading before I'll debate why native Retweets are awesome with you.